dhall-lang/dhall-lang/standard/types.md

     (λ(x : Type) → y)[y ≔ x] = λ(x : Type) → x@1

-Substitution variable capture by shifting the expression to substitute in when *any* new bound variable (not just the variable to substitute) is in scope, like
+Substitution prevents variable capture by shifting the expression to substitute in when *any* new bound variable (not just the variable to substitute) is in scope, like this:
- this:

     …   ↑(1, y, 0, e₀) = e₁   …